apache/ozhera/readme/user-manual/user-manual-document.md

 Custom charts allow users to submit their own Prometheus data and configure their own viewing charts.
 Users should be familiar with PromQL and Grafana template configurations.

-For a more detailed description and usage of custom charts, refer to:
+For a more detailed description and usage of custom charts, refer to: [OzHera Custom Monitoring Documentation](..%2Fcustom-tracking%2Fcustom-tracking.md)

 ### 2. Overview of Call Anomalies